A Voronoi Cell Formulation for Principled Token Pruning in Late-Interaction Retrieval Models: Introduction

 However, not all token embeddings contribute equally to retrieval.
 Many tokens are weakly informative, only relevant for vanishingly small sets of queries or encode redundant information~\citep{godeyAnisotropyInherentSelfAttention2024}, suggesting that pruning uninformative tokens can reduce storage while minimally impacting retrieval performance.
 Conceptually, this is analogous to how removing the token “The” from the sentence “The capital of France is Paris” would have virtually no impact on the information conveyed.

-Existing approaches attempt to prune tokens by typically relying on heuristics or learned signals, often with insufficient principled backing. \emph{Learning-free methods} often exploit linguistic or statistical signals, such as stopword lists, IDF scores, or token positions within a document~\cite{acquaviaStaticPruningMultiRepresentation2023, liuAnalysisMatchingMechanisms2024}.
-For instance, early tokens or content words with high IDF values are retained, while low-IDF tokens such as ``the'' or ``and'' are discarded.
+Existing approaches attempt to prune tokens by typically relying on heuristics or learned signals, often with insufficient principled backing. \emph{Learning-free methods} often exploit linguistic or statistical signals, such as stopword lists, IDF scores, or token positions within a document~\cite{acquaviaStaticPruningMultiRepresentation2023, liuAnalysisMatchingMechanisms2024}, retaining early tokens or content words with high IDF values while discarding later tokens or low-IDF tokens such as ''the'' or ''and''.
 These methods are simple and model-agnostic, making them easy to deploy across different retrieval architectures.
 However, they ignore the interaction between tokens and queries in the embedding space.
-A token that is statistically ``unimportant'' may still be critical for distinguishing relevant from non-relevant documents for certain queries.
+A token that is \emph{statistically unimportant} may still be critical for distinguishing relevant from non-relevant documents for certain queries.
 In contrast, \emph{learning-based approaches} propose neural modules based on proxy signals to inform pruning decisions.
 For instance, AligneR~\cite{qianMultiVectorRetrievalSparse2022} proposed to employ entropy-regularized optimization (relaxed top-$k$ optimization), and ColBERTer~\cite{hofstatterIntroducingNeuralBag2022} reduces the number of vectors by combining sub-word vectors into unique whole-word representations and learns to discard them through a trainable gate vector.
 However, they provide limited theoretical backing, and very little work has focused on formalizing the pruning objective itself.

-To our knowledge, \citet{zongLosslessTokenPruning2025b} are the first to propose a formally defined lossless token pruning objective, aimed at removing only those tokens that do not affect retrieval scores.
-Although conceptually elegant, their experimental results demonstrate that achieving truly lossless pruning is extremely challenging in practice.
-Their experiments further show that applying this lossless objective in a lossy setting where a fixed subset of tokens must be retained can lead to substantial degradation in retrieval performance, particularly at very high pruning ratios.
-Additionally, their formulation requires document vectors to be of non-unit norms, further limiting its applicability.
+To our knowledge, \tllpaper~\cite{zongLosslessTokenPruning2025b} is the first to propose a formally defined lossless token pruning objective, aimed at removing only those tokens that do not affect retrieval scores.
+Although conceptually elegant, its experimental results demonstrate that achieving truly lossless pruning is extremely challenging in practice.
+Its experiments further show that applying this lossless objective in a lossy setting where a fixed subset of tokens must be retained can lead to substantial degradation in retrieval performance, particularly at very high pruning ratios.
+Additionally, its formulation requires document vectors to be of non-unit norms, further limiting its applicability.